chattergpt/chattergpt.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi there!
-I'm a rising senior at the University of Rochester completing my dual degree, B.S. in Computational Biology and B.A. in Data Science on the pre-med track in May 2026.
+I'm a rising senior at the University of Rochester completing my B.S. in Computational Biology and B.A. in Data Science on the pre-med track in May 2026.

 My research interests are in the intersection of artificial intelligence, biomedical research, and health equity.
 I hope to develop & integrate AI/ML tools to study complex diseases & improve healthcare outcomes through personalized treatment & diagnostics as a future physician-scientist.